-Join Curt Frye for an in-depth discussion in this video Performing a task when conditions are met using an If...Then statement, part of Up and Running with VBA in Access.
+Join Curt Frye for an in-depth discussion in this video Performing a task when conditions are met using an If...Then statement, part of Access: VBA.

 So far, most of this course's example files have contained subroutines or functions that run all of their code every time you call them.
 There will be times, though, when you want parts of your subroutines to run when a condition is true or false.
 In business, the canonical example is calculating sales commissions.
 Many companies have separate commission rates for different sales totals, so I'll use that example as a context for how you can use If-Then statements to execute code conditionally.
 For this movie we will use the IfThenCode code module.
 And that's here at the bottom of the Navigation pane, so I'll double-click it to open it.